 the surface tension of water and used

 quantitative tools to do it.
+They developed a

-testable quantitative hyp0thesis
+testable quantitative hyp0thesis about

-about the role of surface tension
+the role of surface tension in

-in walking on water:
+walking on water and

-is what striders
+tension is what water striders

-stride on, then striding should be
+stride on, then striding should become

-break through the tension
+striders will =break through the tension

-and sink to the bottom.
+and sink to the bottom.”

-that they could use
+also realized that they could

-detergent to manipulate tension.
+use detergent to manipulate tension, but

 how could they measure surface tension?